 For centuries, artists and designers have been inspired by the natural world, from wildlife and plants to the changing seasons.
 Spring's promise of new beginnings, from the delicate beauty of its blossom to the bold colours of its fresh blooms, is the most captivating of all.
 Its influence can be seen across the arts, from Renaissance craftsmen to botanical artists and designers of the Arts and Crafts movement.

 Celebrate spring through some of its most evocative depictions in our collections.

-This custom, known as Hanami (meaning ‘flower viewing’), dates back over a thousand years.
+This custom, known as 'hanami', or flower viewing, dates back over a thousand years.
 Originating in the imperial court, it later becoming a cultural celebration enjoyed by everyone in Japan.
-During Hanami, it’s typical to share a drink or picnic with friends under the blossoming trees and take time to relax and enjoy the ephemeral beauty of the flowers.
+During 'hanami', it’s typical to share a drink or picnic with friends under the blossoming trees and take time to relax and enjoy the ephemeral beauty of the flowers.